tp81/ep-analysis-matlab/README.md

 Run `AutomaticEPanalysis.m` to analyze a single file.
 It will prompt for a tab-separated file (by default it expects a file with the `.atf` extension) containing timestamps in the first column and measurements for different sweeps in the remaining columns.

-Run `AutomaticEPanalysis_multipleFiles_2.m` to analyze multiple files in a directory.
+Run `AutomaticEPanalysis_multipleFiles.m` to analyze multiple files in a directory.
 All files are expected be `.atf` files.

 ## Outputs